 What will you find on this site?

-Instead, you’ll find all sorts of things from the past: old meet scores with historical context about their importance, old competition footage with short commentary, factoids about past Codes of Points, gymnastics trivia, and miscellanea from the archives.
-Just some nerdy shit.
+You’ll find all sorts of things from the past: old meet scores with historical context about their importance, old competition footage with short commentary, factoids about past Codes of Points, gymnastics trivia, and miscellanea from the archives.
+Just some nerdy stuff.

-Why create a gymnastics blog dedicated to the past?
+Why create a gymnastics site dedicated to the past?

 I know, I know.
-Roughly 5.5 people are going to read this blog, but meh, so what?
-Here are my reasons for creating this specific blog…
+Roughly 5.5 people are going to read this site, but meh, so what?
+Here are my reasons for creating this specific site…

 Preservation of History